JochimM/Delfi-PQ_FDIR/README.md

 - Pointer, memory locations

 Issues arose when trying to use the pointer with varying formats of the memory locations.
 At first it was tried to use the following format of memory location: 0x000F where the last three digits were determined at random.
-This however was proven unsuitable for use with the pointer, therefore a different approach was used, where the Arduino's RAM memory boundaries were obtained in bytes (256 to 2303) and a random number between these values is chosen in the Python script and send to the Arduino.
+This however was proven unsuitable for use with the pointer.
+Therefore a different approach was used, where the Arduino's RAM memory boundaries were obtained in bytes (256 to 2303) and a random number between these values is chosen in the Python script and sent to the Arduino.
 This new approach was successful.

 - Communication over Serial

-The communication over serial was in times troublesome due too the way data has to be send over from Python to Arduino and vice versa.
-When viewing both scripts it can be seen that before data can be send a specific function is used to encode the data in the proper format, for example adding start and end markers to the string that is send over.
-Next to that before the data can be read its needs to be decoded again.
-It has taken some time to get used to the way or format that data has to be send over and can be read afterwards in each respective program.
+The communication over serial was in times troublesome due to the way data has to be send over from Python to Arduino and vice versa.
+When viewing both scripts it can be seen that before data can be send a specific function is used to encode the data in the proper format, for example adding start and end markers to the string that is sent.
+Next to that, before the data can be read, it needs to be decoded again.
+It has taken some time to get used to the way data has to be sent and can be read afterwards in each respective programme.

 - Types of variables

-The types of variables that were used in Arduino were difficult to use since it was not always clear with what kind of variable was present and what kind of variable a specific function required.
-This was also unclear due to the unknow method of the communication over serial, as previously described.
+The types of variables that were used in Arduino were difficult to distinguish since it was not always clear what kind of variable was present and what kind of variable a specific function required.
+This was also unclear due to the unknown method of the communication over serial, as previously described.

 ## Future work and recommendations

 After working on this project some recommendations for future work can be made and are listed below.

-- The program should be tested using actual flight software.
-At the moment the software is running through some basic calculations and creation of lists which makes up the memory that can be subjected to bitflips.
+- The programme should be tested using actual flight software.
+At the moment the software is running through some basic calculations, creating lists which makes up the memory that can be subjected to bitflips.
 Since these calculations are relatively simple the memory area that is vulnerable or subject to bitflips is limited.
-Running the program on actual flight software will probably increase the likelihood of a memory location, where a bitflip is inflicted, containing information.
+Running the programme on actual flight software will probably increase the likelihood of a memory location, where a bitflip is inflicted, containing information.
 This will in turn require the FDIR software to increase its capabilities of detecting errors caused by bitflips, therefore increasing the softwares capabilities.

 - At the moment only error detection is performed while no error correction is done.
 In future software the ability to correct the errors caused by bitflips should be added since this is one of the requirements of FDIR software.
 The ability of the FDIR to correct detected errors is crucial for mission survival.

 - Influence other memory types besides the Arduino's RAM memory.
-Next to the RAM memory which is the only memory currently subject to bitflips future work should include the other memory types of the on board computer that is used.
+Next to the RAM memory which is the only memory currently subject to bitflips, future work should include the other memory types of the on-board computer that is used.

 - Implementation of a SEU simulator.
-Right now the error are generated at random.
+Right now the errors are generated at random.
 However, a more realistic SEU simulator would also model different types of radiation.
 If for example part of the memory would be affected, this could results in more severe damage.

 - Analysing different data types, as for now only characters are used as data.